JasonWu070721/Resume/README.md

     - Libary: OpenCV
     - Hardware: Orange Pi, Raspberry Pi Pico , STM32

-  - 開發 Tool:
+  - Develop Tool:
     - Docker, Git, GitLab, K8S, VScode, Android studio

-### 世仰科技工作經歷（2011-2013）：

-- 工作內容:

-  - 在世仰科技擔任軟體工程師, 負責磁碟陣列產品的軟體設計, OS 是 Linux
-  - 使用 Javascript 開發動態圖前端 WEB page
+### Accusys, Inc. / Software Engineer（2011-2013）：

+- Employed as a Software Engineer at NAS Tech, responsible for software design of disk array products with Linux as the operating system.
+- Developed dynamic chart front-end web pages using Javascript.
-  - 使用 Shell Script 編寫自動化程式,
+- Wrote automation scripts using Shell Script.

-- Specialty：
+- Skills

   - Front-end:
     - Javascript, HTML, CSS
   - Linux command line:
     - C
-  - System update:
+  - Automated program:
     - Shell Script

-### 研究所時期：

-- 中央大學資訊工程研究所畢業
-- 專案經驗
-  - 使用 STM32F7（ARM Cortex-M7）平台開發了低功耗無線藍牙攝影機
-  - 使用 Android 平台上實現了 Local Binary Patterns（LBP）臉部辨識應用程式
-  - 開發了釣魚病毒程式
-- 畢業論文
-  - 提出了解決步態辨識遇到動態背景時辨識率較低問題的方法, 並實現了一個步態辨識系統, 包括行人偵測、行人追蹤、步態周期偵測、步態特徵擷取和步態辨識. 我使用了 OpenPose、Optical Flow、Convolutional Neural Networks（CNN）、Person Re-identification（ReID）和 OpenCV 等技術在 GPU 上實現了這個研究項目
+## Education

-### 大學期間:
+### Graduate :

-- 大學期間，我積極參與了多個 WEB 程式設計項目，並熟練掌握了 Javascript、PHP、SQL、HTML 等相關技術
+- Graduated from the Institute of Computer Science, National Central University.
-- 專案經驗:
+- Project Experience:
+  - Developed a low-power wireless Bluetooth camera using STM32F7 (ARM Cortex-M7) platform.
+  - Implemented a Local Binary Patterns (LBP) facial recognition application on the Android platform.
+  - Developed a fishing virus program.
-  - 參與租屋網站、問卷網站、科技公司網站、網站管理系統和學校教授官網網站的開發
+- Thesis:

----
+  - Proposed a method to address the issue of lower recognition rates in gait recognition when dealing with dynamic backgrounds.
+  - Developed a complete gait recognition system, including pedestrian detection, pedestrian tracking, gait cycle detection, gait feature extraction, and gait recognition.
+  - Leveraged technologies such as OpenPose, Optical Flow, Convolutional Neural Networks (CNN), Person Re-identification (ReID), and OpenCV.

-### 換工作原因：
+### College:

-- 期望提高薪水跟福利
-- 挑戰更高階技術
+- During my college years, I actively participated in multiple WEB programming projects and gained proficiency in various related technologies, including Javascript, PHP, SQL, HTML, and more.

-- 降低塞車時間, 提高加班時間
+- Project Experience:
+  - Participated in the development of a rental property website.
+  - Contributed to the creation of a survey website.
+  - Worked on a technology company's website.
+  - Developed a website management system.
+  - Collaborated in the development of a university professor's official website.